 - 1. Before the world was created, we existed in the presence of God (see D&C 93:29).
-Abraham saw that God stood in the midst of these spirits and chose some of them to make his rulers (see Abr.
-3:23).
-We do not know much about the pre-existence.
-The scriptures sometimes refer to pre-existent "intelligences" and sometimes to pre-existent "spirits" (see Moses 6:36; Abr.
-3:18-23; 5:7; D&C 93:29-33).
+Abraham saw that God stood in the midst of these spirits and chose some of them to make His rulers (see Abraham 3:23).
+We do not know much about the premortal existence.
+The scriptures sometimes refer to preexistent "intelligences" and sometimes to preexistent "spirits" (see Moses 6:36; Abraham 3:18-23; 5:7; D&C 93:29-33).
 For present purposes it is unnecessary to distinguish between the two.
-The important thing is that in the pre-existence we had individual identity and we dwelt in the presence of God. - 2.
-Free agency, the power to choose, is a gift of God.
-As we read in 2 Nephi: "Wherefore, the Lord God gave unto man that he should act for himself" (2:16).
-Further, "Therefore, cheer up your hearts, and remember that ye are free to act for yourselves-to choose the way of everlasting death or the way of eternal life" (10:23).
+The important thing is that in the premortal existence we had individual identity and we dwelt in the presence of God. - Agency, the power to choose, is a gift of God.
+As we read in 2 Nephi "Wherefore, the Lord God gave unto man that he should act for himself."
+Further, "Therefore, cheer up your hearts, and remember that ye are free to act for yourselves-to choose the way of everlasting death or the way of eternal life" (2 Nephi 10:23).
 And in modern revelation the Lord said, "Behold, I gave unto him that he should be an agent unto himself" (D&C 29:35).

-The Prophet Joseph Smith described agency as "that free independence of mind which heaven has so graciously bestowed upon the human family as one of its choicest gifts" (Teachings of the Prophet Joseph Smith 49; hereafter TPJS).
-The word free is also used to describe free agency in this hymn Latter-day Saints have been singing since our first hymn book in 1835:
+The Prophet Joseph Smith described agency as "that free independence of mind which heaven has so graciously bestowed upon the human family as one of its choicest gifts."
+The word free is also used to describe agency in this hymn Latter-day Saints have been singing since our first hymnbook was printed in 1835:

-Know this, that ev'ry soul is free To choose his life and what he'll be; For this eternal truth is giv'n That God will force no man to heav'n.
+Know this, that ev'ry soul is free

+To choose his life and what he'll be;

+For this eternal truth is giv'n

+That God will force no man to heav'n.

-He'll call, persuade, direct aright, And bless with wisdom, love and light, In nameless ways be good and kind, But never force the human mind. -Hymns #240
+He'll call, persuade, direct aright, And bless with wisdom, love, and light, In nameless ways be good and kind, But never force the human mind.

-- 3. We had free agency in the pre-existence.
-This is evident from the fact that more than one plan was put forward in the Council of Heaven, and that a third of the Hosts of Heaven could choose to follow Satan and rebel against the Father (see Smith 1:64-65, 70). - 4.
-Satan's plan, presented in the pre-existence, would have taken away our free agency.
-During what we call the council in heaven, the Father explained the conditions of the next step in the progression of his spirit children.
-They needed to receive a mortal body, and it was necessary for God to "prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them" (Abr.
-3:25).
+- 3. We had agency in the premortal existence.
+This is evident from the fact that more than one plan was put forward in the Council in Heaven and that a third of the hosts of heaven could choose to follow Satan and rebel against the Father. - 4.
+Satan's plan, presented in the premortal existence, would have taken away our agency.
+During what we call the Council in Heaven, the Father explained the conditions of the next step in the progression of His spirit children.
+They needed to receive a mortal body, and it was necessary for God to "prove them herewith, to see if they will do all things whatsoever the Lord their God shall command them" (Abraham 3:25).

 Satan came before God with this proposal: "Behold, here am I, send me, I will be thy son, and I will redeem all mankind, that one soul shall not be lost, and surely I will do it; wherefore give me thine honor" (Moses 4:1).
-But the Beloved Son, our Savior, who was "Chosen from the beginning" (Moses 4:2), said to the Father: "Here am I, send me" (Abr.
-3:27); and "Father, thy will be done, and the glory be thine forever" (Moses 4:2).
+But the Beloved Son, our Savior, who was "chosen from the beginning" (Moses 4:2), said to the Father, "Here am I, send me"

+(Abraham 3:27) and "Father, thy will be done, and the glory be thine forever" (Moses 4:2).

-In the book of Moses God describes Satan's effort:
+In the book of Moses, God describes Satan's effort:

-Wherefore, because that Satan rebelled against me, and sought to destroy the agency of man, which I, the Lord God, had given him, and also, that I should give unto him mine own power; by the power of mine Only Begotten, I caused that he should be cast down;
+"Wherefore, because that Satan rebelled against me, and sought to destroy the agency of man, which I, the Lord God, had given him, and also, that I should give unto him mine own power; by the power of mine Only Begotten, I caused that he should be cast down;